ayman-albaz/etters/README.md

   - Basically `ref T`, `object of T`, `ref object of T` are supported
   - To me this is less than ideal.
 I would prefer if the library would have more granular levels of control.
   - Ideally, an `{.inheritEtters.}` pragma should be used to generate etters implementations instead of generating them at the root.
 I have tried to approach this problem, but it is too dificult for now.
 PRs appreciated here.
-  - The supporte methods of inheritance are the ones the average nim user will most likely use.
+  - The supported methods of inheritance are the ones the average nim user will most likely use.

 ## TODO
 - Add `{.inheritEtters.}` to add more granularity and control for etters inheritance.